 3. Maintain a registered office in Labuan with the appointment of a Trust Company as your Resident secretary.

 4. All subscriptions shall be repaid immediately if the minimum level of subscription required is not met within the stipulated time.

-5. Conduct its business with due diligence and sound principles with all Board Members must be fit and proper persons in accordance with the Guidelines on Fit and Proper Person issued by Labuan FSA.
+5. Conduct its business with due diligence and sound principles with all Board Members being fit and proper persons in accordance with the Guidelines on Fit and Proper Person Requirements issued by Labuan FSA.

 6. Maintain proper accounting and other records of each transaction of its names and registration number, financial position which has to be in line with the Directive on Accounts and Record-Keeping requirement issued by Labuan FSA.
 These records to be indicated clearly on its letterhead, stationery and other documents.

 7. To appoint an approved auditor to carry out annual audit of the accounts with submission of two copies of audit report within 6 months after close of financial year.